instantlinux/docker-tools/images/postfix-python/README.md

 See also the variables and secrets defined in base image [README](https://github.com/instantlinux/docker-tools/blob/master/images/postfix/README.md).

+Messages flagged with a high spam score are diverted to subdirectories under /var/spool/postfix/quarantine.
+Set this path up as a volume mount if you want to preserve or process those messages with other tools.

 ### Variables

 | Variable | Default | Description |